 In fact, the natural sensitivity due to phase difference rises by 6 dB per octave!
 However, a frequency response like that would not sound good at all.

-To compensate for this, the diaphragm is damped to decrease its frequency response by 6 dB per octave.
+The diaphragm is damped to decrease its frequency response by 6 dB per octave to compensate for this.
 The damping allows for a flatter frequency response, meaning the bass frequencies are better represented and the high frequencies are not over-represented.

 For a detailed discussion of microphone frequency response, please check out my article Complete Guide To Microphone Frequency Response (With Mic Examples).